mitchnegus/NE150-discussion/NE150-Disc_2018_Syllabus.md

 ### Getting in contact

 The best way to reach me is via email.
-If I do not answer you within 24 hours (excluding weekends/holidays/breaks), feel free to send a follow up to be sure that I didn't miss the message.
+I will do my best to answer within 48 hours (excluding weekends/holidays/breaks), but feel free to send a follow up after that to be sure that I didn't miss the message.

 **Note:** _I will not answer any correspondence initiated within 24 hours of a homework due date or exam_.
 This will apply universally.
 Do not leave assignments to the last minute.